suyogkoli/Data_Analysis_Projects/README.md

 # Data_Analysis_Projects
+Hi there!
+I’m Suyog Koli, passionate about turning raw data into actionable insights.
+Here is a brief introduction to the business case studies which I have worked on.

 A collection of end-to-end data analysis projects showcasing real-world problem solving using Python, Pandas, NumPy, Matplotlib, Seaborn, and SQL.
 Each project includes data cleaning, exploratory data analysis (EDA), insights generation, and visualization to support data-driven decision making.

 :mag: What’s Inside